rit-wisp-lab/pq-veins/README.md

 VEINS project, available on GitHub at https://github.com/sommer/instant-veins/tree/instant-veins-5.2-i1.

 ## Minimum Working Example
-An Ubuntu 22.04 virtual machine that is pre-configured to compile and run the artifact is archived in OVA format at [doi:10.5281/zenodo.10160535](https://doi.org/10.5281/zenodo.10160535).
-This virtual machine was created and evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
+A Debian Linux virtual machine that is pre-configured to compile and run the artifact is archived in OVA format at [doi:10.5281/zenodo.10160535](https://doi.org/10.5281/zenodo.10160535).
+This virtual machine was evaluated using Virtualbox version 7.0.8 r156879 (Qt5.15.2), which is freely available from Oracle at https://www.virtualbox.org.
 We recommend users and evaluators use the same version to ensure consistency.

 ## Evaluation Requirements and Supported Environments